 - Comments you submit through our Sites.

-Web Beacons.
-A "web beacon," also known as an Internet tag, pixel tag or clear GIF, links web pages to web servers and their cookies and may be used to transmit information collected through cookies back to a web server.
-The information collected using these tools may include your IP address, browser characteristics, operating system, the address of the web page that referred you to our Site, dates and times of Site visits, the language your system uses, and the country and time zone in which your device is located.
-These technologies permit the collection of “clickstream data,” which may include a log of content you access while browsing a website.
+Information Collected Automatically.
+When you visit our Sites, we (and our third-party service providers) may collect information through automated technologies such as cookies, web server logs, and web beacons.
+We and our third-party service providers may combine and enhance this information with the personal information that we collect about you directly or from third parties.
+The information collected using these technologies may include your IP address, device ID, browser characteristics, operating system, the address of the web page that referred you to our Site, dates and times of Site visits, the language your system uses, and the country and time zone in which your device is located.
+These technologies also permit the collection of “clickstream data,” which may reflect your activities while browsing our Sites.

-In Google Analytics, we have enabled "Demographics and Interest Reports," a Google Analytics Advertising Feature which collects data about web traﬀic via Google Advertising Cookies that were previously placed on your web browser.
-This Analytics Advertising Feature allows Google to give us aggregated information concerning visitor demographics, such as age and gender, along with information related to the interests visitors express through their online browsing and purchasing activities.
-If your Google account settings permit Google to use the information Google has collected about you to personalize advertisements, Google Analytics will use this information to identify other devices you use for advertising purposes.
-Please see the Cross Device Linking section and Third-party ad services section below for more information about these activities and the choices available to you.
+In Google Analytics, we have also enabled "Demographics and Interest Reports," a Google Analytics Advertising Feature which collects data about web traﬀic via Google Advertising Cookies that were previously placed on your web browser.
+This Analytics Advertising Feature allows Google to give us aggregated information concerning visitor demographics, such as age and gender, along with information related to the interests visitors express through their online browsing activities.
+If your Google account settings permit Google to use the information Google has collected about you to personalize advertisements, then Google Analytics may also use this information to identify other devices you use for advertising purposes.
+Please see the Cross Device Linking section and Third-Party Ad Services section below for more information about these activities and the choices available to you.

 Cross Device Linking.
-We and our third party service providers may use the information that we collect about you (whether directly from you from our Sites, through your device(s), or from a third party) to help us and our third-party service providers identify other devices that you use (e.g., a mobile phone, tablet, other computer, etc.).
+Our third-party service providers may use the information collected about you (whether directly from you from our Sites, through your device(s), or from a third party) to help us and our third-party service providers identify other devices that you use (e.g., a mobile phone, tablet, other computer, etc.).
 This is called cross-device linking.
-We and our third-party service providers also may use cross-device linking and other information we learn about you to serve targeted advertising on your devices and to send you emails.
-To opt out of cross-device linking for interest-based advertising purposes, you may follow the instructions set forth in the Third-Party Ad Services section below.
+Our third-party service providers also may use cross-device linking and other information we learn about you to serve targeted advertising on your devices.
+To opt out of cross-device linking for targeted advertising purposes, you may follow the instructions set forth in the Third-Party Ad Services section below.

-We may use the information we collect to:
+We may use the information we collect for our business and commercial purposes, such as to:

 - Provide, administer and communicate with you about products, services, and events;